Destinations Greece The Cyclades Santorini

 Must orderthe seafood platter + Mavrotragano

 A cliff-edge seafood room in Fira above Town Hall square — named for the Akrotiri Bronze Age date, the kitchen leans hard on what came in at Vlychada that morning.
 Whole grilled fish, raw seafood platters, an excellent Santorinian wine list.
-One of the few caldera-side restaurants where the food is the point, not the view.
+The kitchen’s better than a cliff-view address usually is.
 Reserve the terrace.

 Fira · cliffsideSeafood-ledReserve terrace